 Whether it’s for medical or recreational purposes, the notoriety of the cannabis industry has grown higher than its customers.

 The legalization of marijuana in California has led to an increase of marijuana dispensaries all over the state.
+It has even got to the stage where online dispensaries offer discounts like Cannabismo coupon codes to medical marijuana patients.
+No wonder why this industry continues to grow!
 According to the City of Los Angeles Department of Cannabis Regulation, there are over 180 legal shops in the Los Angeles County and 87 of them are located in the San Fernando Valley.

 With the business booming, Pierce College should inform faculty and students about the health and financial benefits of cannabis.